bkper/bkper-tax-bot/README.md

 ## Configuration

 The Tax Bot is triggered on the **posting transaction event**.
-Once triggered it will check both accounts' their properties whether it has the **tax_rate** property and eventually the **tax_Description** property.
+Once triggered it will check accounts or groups' properties whether it has the ```tax_included``` or ```tax_excluded``` properties, and eventually the ```tax_description``` property.
 When it finds these properties it will read the corresponding values from your book and apply the Tax Bot's logic.
 In this case it will calculate the tax and record another transaction with the available data.
 The Tax Bot uses the [book and account properties](https://help.bkper.com/en/articles/3666485-custom-properties-on-books-and-accounts)
 [Learn more...](https://help.bkper.com/en/articles/4127778-bkper-tax-bot).